 “Salvation through works” is an all-too-common caricature of Catholic teaching, which clearly insists that we are saved by the grace of God.
 Salvation a free gift.

 At the same time, as the Catechism of the Catholic Church says, “God’s free initiative demands man’s free response, for God created man in his image by conferring on him…the power to know him and love him.”
 And so we are called to repent of sin, trust in Christ, take up our cross and follow him in the obedience of faith.

 And why isn’t this “works salvation”?
 Because the ability to persevere in faithful obedience is itself the result of God’s grace working in us.
 “I will give you a new heart and put a new spirit in you . . . and move you to follow my decrees and be careful to keep my laws” (Ezekiel 36:26,27).

-There are many, many great resources out there for learning about the Catholic view of Salvation.
+There are a great number of resources available for learning about the Catholic view of Salvation.
 Here are some of our favorites.

 by Jimmy Akin

 The drama of salvation involves every man, woman, and child on earth.
 To rescue us, God sent his son—Jesus Christ—to give his life on the cross.
 This supreme act of sacrifice made salvation possible for all mankind.
 Yet now, 2,000 years later, few people understand what Jesus did or how it affects us.
 In this book, Catholic Answers Senior Apologist Jimmy Akin uses his expertise in Scripture and Church History to offer a thorough treatment of Christian doctrine of salvation.

 by Frank Sheed